nccgroup/wssip/mitmengine/README.md

       - `certificate` {Object} Certificate information.
       - `privateKey` {Object} Private key object.
       - `signingKey` {Object} Root CA private key used to sign the server certificate.

+Set intercepting proxy server options.

+### mitmengine.setProxyTimeout(seconds)

+- `seconds` {Number}

+Number of seconds to set for a timeout on page load and server requests.

+### mitmengine.listenSync([newRootCertificate])

+- `newRootCertificate` {Boolean} Reset all master keys.
+In the future, this will delete subkeys as well.
+Default is false.

+Synchronous version of `mitmengine.listen()`.

+### mitmengine.listen([newRootCertificate])

+- `newRootCertificate` {Boolean} Reset all master keys.
+In the future, this will delete subkeys as well.
+Default is false.

+Begin accepting connections on the specified port and hostname.
+Returns a Promise and sends a resolve when the server is listening, and reject when there is an error.

+### mitmengine.endSync()

+Synchronous version of `mitmengine.end()`.

+### mitmengine.end()

+End all connections to the intercepting proxy and all sub-servers.
+Returns a Promise and sends a resolve when all connections are closed, and reject when there is an error closing.

 ### Event: 'new_root_certificate'